-1. Exhibitor must have been enrolled in Photography Project for 5 (five) or more years or exhibitor must be age 15-19 and been enrolled in Photography Project for at least two (2) years.
-This portfolio is an exploration of one career area in the field of Photography.

-- Exhibit shall consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with computer), Landscape, Photo Journalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
-Photos may have been created over multiple project years. - 3.
-Photos may be color or black and white.
-If black and white option is chosen then all photos must be black and white. - 4.
+- 1. Member must have been enrolled in Photography for 5 (five) or more years OR member must be age 15-19 and been enrolled in Photography for a least 2 (two) years. - 2.
+Exhibit will consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with computer), Landscape, Photo

+Journalism, Black& White, Nature/Wildlife or Graphic Design(computer skills with photos) ALL photos must be the result of the current 4-H Enrollment year.

+- 3. Photos may be color except if the Black & White option is chosen and must be unmounted. - 4.
 An information sheet must accompany each photo giving brand and model of camera used to create the photo.
-The settings for focal length, aperture, mode and shutter speed must also be listed.
-Forms are fill able and available through Kansas 4-H Resources online.
-To enable the fill able function, Adobe reader must be used. - 5.
-A one page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
+Settings for focal length, aperture, mode and shutter speed must also be listed.
+This sheet may be downloaded from the Kansas 4-H website.
+It is a fillable form and is required. - 5.
+A one-page summary should be in the first slip page of the portfolio book.
+This summary should list the Goal for pursuing this area of photography and the skills learned.
 Mentors should be acknowledged.
-Career exploration can also be described.
-Exhibitors are encouraged to explore the career area using on-line and face to face resources. - 6.
-Exhibit will be presented in a notebook designed for portfolio review with pages for required information from #4 and #5.
+Ways of learning (face to face, You tube, workshops) should be listed with dates, web address of videos and/zoom type experiences.) - 6.
+Exhibit will be presented in a professional portfolio book for 8 x 10 photos.
+All required information from #4 and #5 must be present.

-NOTE: A member may enter only one portfolio each year.
-Portfolio must have qualified at the County/District Level beginning with 4-H year 2022-2023.

-1085 Career Portfolio
+1092 Career Portfolio